kyrylo0605/wordpress/wp-content/plugins/yith-woocommerce-added-to-cart-popup/README.txt

 Tags: added to cart, add to cart popup, cart, shop, shopping cart Requires at least: 5.6
 Tested up to: 5.8
-Stable tag: 1.6.4
+Stable tag: 1.7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-YITH WooCommerce Added to Cart Popup plugin allow to displays popup cart for add to cart action
+YITH WooCommerce Added to Cart Popup plugin allow display popup cart for add to cart action

 == Description ==
 YITH WooCommerce Added to Cart Popup gives you the freedom to continue browsing the shop or going directly to the cart.